rysiekblah/synapse-scada-core/README.md

-Hi all, this framework is under big development, so please don't use it until stable version.
+Hi all, this framework is under development, so please don't use it until stable version.
 If you want to contribute, feel free to join :)

 Regards,
 rysiek